TomsFreimanis/DialogsAB_JS/Macibam/TrainingGround/readmeTraining.md

    - Using var
     Using let
     Using const
 - The logical OR (||) operator
 - The equality operator (==); console.log(1 == 1); console.log('hello' == 'hello');console.log('1' ==  1); console.log(0 == false);
+## Window prompt() Method
+- The prompt() method displays a dialog box that prompts the visitor for input.
+- Syntax
+prompt(text, defaultText)

+###  - parseInt() - saskaitāms skaitlis !
+### - bet decimāl numbers parsenFloat ()
+The parseInt() function parses a string argument and returns an integer of the specified radix (the base in mathematical numeral systems).

+# [https://www.youtube.com/watch?v=JQ-wmaarWTQ] labs video channels, kur pamācities